jump-dev/MathOptInterface.jl/docs/src/tutorials/latency.md

 worst-case situation.

 This is a fundamental limitation of Julia, so there isn't much we can do about it.
-However, if we can precomile MathOptInterface, much of the cost can be shifted from start-up latency to the time it takes to precompile a package on installation.
+However, if we can precompile MathOptInterface, much of the cost can be shifted from start-up latency to the time it takes to precompile a package on installation.

-However, there are two things which make MathOptInterface hard to precomile...
+However, there are two things which make MathOptInterface hard to precompile...

 ### Lack of method ownership